Authoring geoprocessing tasks with Python scripts

 The examples below are based on this folder structure:

 The following technique of finding data relative to the location of the script is a common pattern, especially for services created for ArcGIS 10.0.
+For reference, the script code that follows resides in the Scripts folder illustrated above.
 The ToolData folder contains SanFrancisco.gdb.
 Within SanFrancisco.gdb is a feature class named Streets.
-In the code sample below, the path to the ToolData folder and the datasets inside are constructed relative to the location of the script (the same directory as the Warehouse.tbx).
+In the code sample below, the path to the ToolData folder is constructed relative to the location of the script (the Scripts folder).

 # Get the directory the script lives in.

-# Folders and data will be found relative to this location.
+# Folders will be found relative to this location.

 scriptPath = sys.path